-- 3.9 In spring 2015, we asked local residents their views on new housing - site options.
-The redevelopment of the Fisher's Farm site had the support of 63 residents with 16 against and 56 having no strong opinion. - 3.10 The redevelopment of the farm buildings means that new housing can be provided without the loss of open spaces within the village or the extension of the settlement into the surrounding countryside.
+- 3.8 In spring 2015, we asked local residents their views on new housing - site options.
+The redevelopment of the Fisher's Farm site had the support of 63 residents with 16 against and 56 having no strong opinion. - 3.9 The redevelopment of the farm buildings means that new housing can be provided without the loss of open spaces within the village or the extension of the settlement into the surrounding countryside.

-Redevelopment offers the opportunity to replace utilitarian farm

-- buildings with well-designed housing which meets local needs and will remove farm traffic, noise and dust from the village. - 3.11 The site is bounded to the north by Foxton Brook which is a 'main river'.
+- Redevelopment offers the opportunity to replace utilitarian farm buildings with well-designed housing which meets local needs and will remove farm traffic, noise and dust from the village. - 3.10 The site is bounded to the north by Foxton Brook which is a 'main river'.
 Any development in, on, over or within 9 metres from the top of the bank of this watercourse will require the Environment Agency's prior written consent.
-The north-west area of the site is impacted by Flood Zones 2 and 3.
+The north-west area of the site is impacted by Flood Zones 2 and 3, therefore the site will be subject to passing the sequential test.
 The development of this site may require improvements to the existing foul sewerage network.